okjuan/vbook/_posts/2025-05-18-types-of-books.md

 The kind you read with distrust.

-The kind you read because it feels nice in your hands.
+The kind you read more often because it feels nice in your hands.

 The kind you read to learn more about an author's influences.